asrob-uc3m/robotDevastation-developer-manual/en/network-manager.md

 ## YarpNetworkManager class
 `YarpNetworkManager` is an implementation of the `NetworkManager` interface using [YARP](http://www.yarp.it/) as communications middleware.
 It uses a `yarp::os::TypedReaderCallback<yarp::os::Bottle>` to receive data from the server and then notifies listeners that new data has arrived.
+It also owns a `yarp::os::RpcClient` to send data for login, logout and to notify the server that a robot has been hit.

 A `yarp::os::RateThread` is used to send periodically a `keepAlive()` signal to the game server to avoid being logged out.